Fast, effortless and 100% online.

 In some cases, you can potentially claim some of your rent.
 However, it’s more difficult for construction workers.
-HMRC can argue that most of your work would take place outside of your home and therefore you wouldn’t be able to be eligible to claim.
+HMRC can argue that most of your work would take place outside of your home and therefore you wouldn’t be eligible to claim.

 Another option would be to claim based on how much you use the space.
-You might be able to claim back more with this method, which is why people use it, instead of the allowance.
+You might be able to claim back more with this method, which is of course, the number one incentive.

 It can be!
 Whether or not claiming the CIS deductions makes sense depends on your personal situation entirely.
 Although it might be worth it for some, for others, it might not.

 If your total expenses are less than £1,000 per tax year, then you can claim the Trading Allowance, which is a tax-free allowance.
 It’s easy to do and you don’t need to keep your receipts.

 You can also use our CIS Tax Rebate calculator to figure out which is the better option for you.

 Due a tax refund?
 You can get your CIS tax return filed by an accredited accountant for just £149, all in.

 We’ll take payment from your rebate for £239 if you prefer not to pay in advance.

 Our CIS accountants have specialist knowledge of construction worker tax needs including what expenses you can claim, how to maximise your profit, and more.